 Top 10 best ski apps you need to know about

-You’ve got the gear, bought your ski pass and booked your luxury chalet, so what’s next?
-From 3D mapping to tracking runs, we have chosen 10 of the best ski apps to optimise your time on the slopes.
+From 3D mapping to tracking runs, the Hunter Chalets team has chosen 10 of the best ski apps to optimise your time on the slopes.
 Just remember those touchscreen gloves…

 Best for measuring distance and speed: SkiTracks

 Downloadable on both Android and iOS, the SkiTracks app uses GPS to keep track of your every move on the mountain.
 It records max and average speed, distance, altitude, slope angle and total runs, with the option to share and show off your feats on Facebook.
 You don’t have to worry about it zapping your battery either, as the app runs in the background of your phone.
 All you have to do is press start, pop your phone in your pocket and you’re off.

 Skiresort is full of local insights, like your own digital pocket guide.
 Find information on ski pass prices, resort opening times, ski rentals, booking lessons, snow conditions, weather reports, piste maps, webcams and live streams.
 You can read hints and tips for your holiday and save your favourite ski resorts from its huge list of 5,700 around the world – and access them offline.
 The app also has a built-in route planner to help you find your resort, and it’s available on Android and iOS.